2.3 Multiple inputs into a single process

 }

-Now our process will expect to find an output path called "$sample_id"
+Now our process will expect to find an output path with the same name as the sample_id variable.

 Defining the process input